Foundations of automatic feature extraction at LHC--point clouds and graphs: Broad priors at the energy frontier

 Local connectivity means that for a given input pixel or a node, the information processed by the network concentrates in its local neighbourhood.
 Compared to the image size, the smaller filters in a CNN act on local regions determined by their relative sizes.
 The collinear splitting structure in parton showers which result in the formation of jets is an inherently local phenomenon in the rapidity-azimuth plane.
 Therefore, the local nature of feature extraction looks into the local substructure in jets or jets in events.
 Parameter sharing refers to reusing the same set of weights for different local regions in the input.
-In QCD, the universality of parton showers results in similar patterns of radiation over the full detector in different positions which motivates reusing the same set of weights to pick up such features.
+In QCD, the universality of parton showers results in similar patterns of radiation over the full detector\footnote{Even though pile-up break this generality, this remains true after pileup removal after which phenomenological analyses are conducted on events following such patterns.} in different positions which motivates reusing the same set of weights to pick up such features.
 Separation of scales occurs via successive composition of functions acting on local regions in the input representation.
 Being a more refined version of depth to learn hierarchical abstractions of the data, the locally acting functions create a separation of scales, where the filters in initial layers look at the immediate locality and deeper ones sequentially capture larger scales.
 This is diagrammatically explained in figure~\ref{fig:scale_sep}.
 Consequently, hard prongs within jets or jets within events are present at different scales in the rapidity-azimuth plane, and a separation of scales help look into these structures in a hierarchical manner.
 An example for a three prong top jet is shown in figure~\ref{fig:top_eg}.